nicm42/100-days-of-code-v2/log4.md

 **Day 72: 4th October 2021**
 More testing.
 I've pretty much done all the simple bits and got onto some local storage testing.
 I still have most of the interactivity to go, but it's taking ages because the tests just took ages to run.
 If they fail they take longer.

+**Day 73: 5th October 2021**
+I have nearly done all the unit tests.
+Except through them I found a bug.
+And then found two more...
+And can't see how to fix them, but there was something weird going on where it also wouldn't live reload, so I don't know if that has something to do with it.
+Hopefully it'll be more obvious tomorrow...